 Many market observers are expressing concerns that the decision could have a ripple effect throughout Europe come Monday when markets open.
 After all, if European leaders have decided to violate the unspoken rule of bank bailouts – that deposits are sacrosanct – what's to say it can't happen in a bigger eurozone country, like Spain?

 In a Sunday morning note to clients, Morgan Stanley economist Joachim Fels wrote, "I view this as a worrying precedent with potentially systemic consequences if depositors in other periphery countries fear a similar treatment in the future."

 "This will probably go down as an ill-thought-out rescue plan with consequences for peripheral Europe," says Galy.
 "It breaks a cardinal rule — namely, public trust on which money relies."

 The decision, therefore, has everyone scratching their heads.
-Why would European leaders play with that public trust in bank deposits?
+Why would European leaders play with that public trust in ?

 The SocGen report last week predicting a new eurozone "shockwave" this spring summed it up concisely: "Germany, now six months into a general election, will not be keen to share further risks and tolerate policy slippage."